awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 # Walkthrough: Creating associations that run MOF files<a name="systems-manager-state-manager-using-mof-file"></a>

 You can run Managed Object Format \(MOF\) files to enforce a desired state on Windows Server managed instances with State Manager, a capability of AWS Systems Manager, by using the `AWS-ApplyDSCMofs` SSM document\.
 The `AWS-ApplyDSCMofs` document has two execution modes\.
-With the first mode, you can configure the association to scan and report if the managed instances are currently in the desired state defined in the specified MOF files\.
+With the first mode, you can configure the association to scan and report if the managed instances are in the desired state defined in the specified MOF files\.
 In the second mode, you can run the MOF files and change the configuration of your instances based on the resources and their values defined in the MOF files\.
 The `AWS-ApplyDSCMofs` document enables you to download and run MOF configuration files from Amazon Simple Storage Service \(Amazon S3\), a local share, or from a secure website with an HTTPS domain\.

 State Manager logs and reports the status of each MOF file execution during each association run\.
 State Manager also reports the output of each MOF file execution as a compliance event which you can view on the [AWS Systems Manager Compliance](https://console.aws.amazon.com/systems-manager/compliance) page\.